 Also . . . .

-Local Meetings with Legislators Local meetings with legislators offer excellent opportunities to get to know those who represent you in the Legislature.
+Local Meetings with Legislators - Local meetings with legislators offer excellent opportunities to get to know those who represent you in the Legislature.
 These meetings are typically held as late-day/early-evening sessions for one hour in a dermatology practice.
-All we need is an indication that you are willing to host an event and well take care of making the arrangements.
-Let us know by email email@example.com.
+All we need is an indication that you are willing to host an event and we'll take care of making the arrangements.
+Let us know by emailing email@example.com.

 The information provided describes just some of the ways you can become a more effective advocate in the election and decision-making process.
 If you have questions on how, when or why, please let us know.
 The "who" is you - never underestimate the impact you can have as an advocate.
 Your support is very much appreciated.